openstack-archive/fuel-web/docs/develop/architecture.rst

 Nailgun.
 The user can always monitor both the progress and the results using Fuel Web interface or the CLI tool.

+Puppet installs **puppet-run** script.
+Developers can use it if they need to manually synchronize manifests from the Master node and run Puppet process on node again.

 Astute also does some additional actions, depending on environment configuration, either before the deployment of after successful one.

 * Generates and uploads SSH keys that will be needed during deployment.
+* During network verification phase **net_verify.py** script.
 * Uploads CirrOS guest image into Glance after the deployment.
 * Updates **/etc/hosts** file on all nodes when new nodes are deployed.
 * Updates RadosGW map when Ceph nodes are deployed.